mui/toolpad/docs/data/toolpad/getting-started/installation.md

 ## Create a Toolpad app

-Start by opening a terminal and `cd` into a folder you'd like to create your applicarion in.
+Start by opening a terminal and `cd` into a folder you'd like to create your application in.
 Then run the command

 ```sh
 npx create-toolpad-app my-app